hummingbot/hummingbot-site/docs/academy-content/posts/quickstart-dashboard/4-managing-bots.md

+---
+date: 2023-10-30
+authors:
+  - foundation
+tags:
+  - Quickstart - Using Dashboard to Deploy and Backtest Strategies
+---

+# Using Dashboard to Deploy and Backtest Strategies - Part 4

 ## Introduction

 In this tutorial, we'll dive into the process of spawning new bots, starting a strategy, making modifications, and running one for a set duration.
 Let's get started!